minimumbuilds/minimum_python_ide/README.md

 	make personalize

-This will create a user in the container with matching UID/GID of the current user.
+This will create a user (mbuilds) in the container with matching UID/GID of the current user.

 ## Run
 	docker run -it --rm -p 1337:1337 --user mbuilds -v $PWD:/repos minimumbuilds/vim_ide vim /repos